With four Championship heavyweights clinching all of the play-off spots, this year’s line-up is the most prodigious in recent memory.

 The Rams have been well set for promotion in three of the last four seasons before blowing up in unfathomable fashion, a trend that began when they conceded a late winner to 10-man QPR in the 2014 final.

-Despite holding onto sixth place in the final weeks of the season, siding with the Rams to win the tie at , or for promotion at , would be unwise.
+Despite holding onto sixth place in the final weeks of the season, siding with the Rams to win the tie at , would be unwise.

 Elsewhere, Aston Villa and Middlesbrough play out perhaps the more intriguing of the semi-finals, with the battle between two key individuals pivotal to its outcome.